CUBoulder-2019Sp-IML4HCI/musicControl/README.md

 open kadenze

 you will need to open two models.
-Open gestureControl and volumeControl. gestureControl should have default port settings volumeControl should listen on port 6449 and output messages to port 12000 with message /wek/outputs2
+Open gestureControl and volumeControl.
+They should have the below settings, you just need to retrain gestureControl should have default port settings volumeControl should listen on port 6449 and output messages to port 12000 with message /wek/outputs2

 For gestureControl, gestures are as follows:
 1: nothing.
 User is sitting still